Managerial accounting, or management accounting, is the branch of accounting that focuses on providing information for use by internal users.

 The Chief Management Accountant or Controller, sometimes "Comptroller" especially in government agencies, is mainly responsible for the accounting aspects of management planning and control.
 The controllership department carries out the following functions:

 Often compared to the controllership function is the treasurership function.
 Both the controller and the treasurer report directly to the company's head of finance.
 While the controller's functions involve internal finance and accounting, the treasurer's responsibilities involve external finance and cash functions.

 The functions of the treasurer include: (1) provision of capital, (2) investor relations, (3) short-term financing, (4) banking and custody, (5) credit and collections, (6) investments, and (7) insurance.

 Managerial accounting processes economic information to aid the management in making decisions.
-It is not manadatory yet very important.
-Without managerial accounting, a business would suffer in information deficiency leading to uninformed decisions that are detrimental to the entity's performance and even to its existence.
+Unlike financial accounting, it is not mandatory yet is equally important.
+Without managerial accounting, a business would suffer in information deficiency leading to misguided decisions that are detrimental to the entity's performance or even to its existence.